Tongan Americans: Demographics

-Tongan immigration has been favored primarily by the Church of Jesus Christ of Latter-day Saints (LDS Church), who help them obtain visas (both studies and work) and employment and even provide opportunities to find a marriage partner when they are old enough.
+Tongan immigration has been influenced by the Church of Jesus Christ of Latter-day Saints (LDS Church), who help them obtain visas (both studies and work) and employment.

 California

 California has 26,000 Tongan Americans including those of mixed ethnicity, comprising 0.06% of the state's population.
 About 19,000 were Tongan alone: 0.05%.
-The San Francisco Bay Area has the largest Tongan population in California and amongst the largest nationwide along with the Salt Lake City, Utah area, with an estimated population of 5,000 in San Mateo County alone (0.6%), concentrated especially in the city of East Palo Alto (8.3%).
+The San Francisco Bay Area has the largest Tongan population in California and is among the largest nationwide, with an estimated population of 5,000 in San Mateo County alone (0.6%), concentrated especially in the city of East Palo Alto (8.3%).
 Within San Mateo County, the city of San Mateo (1.2%), San Bruno, and South San Francisco have sizable Tongan populations.
 Other Bay Area cities with significant Tongan populations include the East Bay cities of Oakland (0.3% Tongan), especially in the San Antonio area.
 San Leandro, Concord, and Pittsburg.
 Smaller communities can be found in Santa Clara County, mainly in Mountain View.
 There are around 1,000 Tongans in Sacramento and more throughout the Sacramento Valley.

 Other cities with significant but small Tongan American communities exist within Southern California.
 The Greater Los Angeles Area city of Inglewood (0.4% or less), Hawthorne (0.4% or less), and the Inland Empire sub-region.
 Long Beach, California is home to 600 Tongans, 0.1% of the city's population.
 In the city of Los Angeles itself, there are about 1,000 Tongans or part-Tongan people, less than 0.05% of LA's population.
 There are two Tongan churches in South Los Angeles, within the Vermont Vista area, where the schools are roughly 1-2% Pacific Islander, which may mainly consist of Samoans and Tongans.
 There is also a Tongan church in Pomona.

 San Diego County has several hundred Tongans.

 Utah

 The state of Utah has a large presence of Tongan Americans, and a significant Pacific Islander population in general.
-Utah has the highest population of Tongan Americans in the United States.
 There are over 18,330 Tongan Americans in Utah, including those of mixed ethnicity, making up 0.6% of the state population.
-Tongans first started immigrating to Utah because of their attraction to the abundant amount of LDS congregations in the state.
 As of 2011, Utah has around 30 branches of Tongan Latter-day Saint churches.
-About one of four people of Tongan descent living in the U.S. live in Utah.
-Salt Lake County has more than 9,000 Tongan Americans in residence.
+Salt Lake County is home to 12,859 people of Tongan descent.
 At least 2,000 people of Tongan descent live in Salt Lake City alone, making up one percent of the city's population.
 West Valley City has 3,200 Tongans, making 2.4% of the city's population.